Updated July 25, 2023

 Example #2 – FDI: Greenfield Investment

 Investment by MNCs like Coca-Cola, Starbucks, Accenture, etc. in various overseas countries is a good example of greenfield investment.
 These companies don’t enter the foreign market through mergers or acquisitions, they directly invest in the foreign economy to construct a new production facility, offices, etc.

 2. Foreign Portfolio Investment (FPI)

 FPI is an investment made in a foreign economy by an investor with no motive to gain any role in the management of any organization.
 Foreign Portfolio Investors purchase securities traded in another country, which is highly liquid and can easily get buyers when required.
 Such securities include instruments like stocks and bonds.
-FPI can be short-term in nature in cases when the investor wants quick return due to change in the exchange rate, interest rate, etc. Otherwise, the foreign portfolio investment is done with plans of holding onto the asset for long-term and such investments are driven by the growth rate of the economy, Macroeconomic stability, Interest rates, etc.
+FPI can be short-term in nature in cases when the investor wants a quick return due to a change in the exchange rate, interest rate, etc. Otherwise, the foreign portfolio investment is done with plans of holding onto the asset for the long term, and such investments are driven by the growth rate of the economy, Macroeconomic stability, Interest rates, etc.

 Factors Affecting International Investment

 In the Case of FDI

 - Ease of Doing Business of the country, like rules and regulations related to entry in the market and to support operations of the new greenfield business.

 - Political and Social conditions of the economy.

 - Policies on the functioning & structure of markets (esp. competition & merger and acquisition [M&A] Policies.